steven1227/LuckyNeoNew/README.md

 # LuckyNeoNew
-A LuckyNeo smartContract on NEO blockchain
+A LuckyNeo smartContract on NEO blockchain.